Mississippi Chapter of the International Association of Assessing Officers

 Section VII.2 Annual Report

-The Secretary shall prepare an annual report of the previous year’s meetings, finances, activities, and membership, and shall submit it to the Executive Board of IAAO prior to September 1st of each year.
+The Secretary shall prepare an annual report of the previous year’s meetings, finances, activities, and membership, and shall submit it to the Executive Board of IAAO as required each year.
 Said report shall include but not be limited to: the Treasure’s annual report, the previous year’s activities, membership, and meetings.

 home | about | membership | meetings | officers | committees | bylaws | awards | news & info | contacts